kaboomshebang/kbsb-demodash/README.md

 Retrospective
 -----------------------------------------------

-- Creating a automated deployment from scratch takes a lot of time
+- Creating an automated deployment from scratch takes time
     - Lots of variable configuration and loads of AWS CLI commands
     - Finding the right IAM-policies/actions can be cumbersome
-        - many errors like: no identity-based policy allow the "service:GetSomeKindOff" action
+        - many errors like: no identity-based policy allow the "service:GetSomeBlaBlaEtc" action
-    - Issue/Bug with double CORS config (Lambda CORS config + FastAPI CORS)
+    - Issue/bug due to double CORS config (Lambda CORS config + FastAPI CORS)
     - Functions/containers can be a bit difficult to debug
         - Local dev server is a different config in comparison to deployment
         - Difference between the local development and production HTTP request format